barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 than 12 years it has gone from a [banking crisis][120] to an unfolding [debt crisis][121].
 The current [Covid-19 pandemic][78] is merely the needle to pop the balloon.

 The government and central banks' answer to the previous crisis was more control.
 [MMT approaches][122] have well entered the [Overton window][50] of economical orthodoxy and will be deployed in the next few years.
 The current virulent outbreak and consequent recession / depression will only hasten their arrival.
 Government crypto-currencies are the perfect tool to deploy such policies.

 ### Proof-of-work money

-The last in the series is also the simplest one proof-of-work cryptocurrencies
+The last payment mechanism in the series is also the simplest one: [proof-of-work][123] (PoW) money.

 ![Crypto payments](../images/payments/payments-crypto.png)

-Sing the transaction and send
-system agrees on correct blockchain immutably recorded on ledger
+The Sender signs a payment with her private key and sends it off to the public network.
+The [miners][125] reach a [consensus][124] on the validity of the transaction and it is immutably recorded on the shared ledger.
+Value has been transferred to the Receiver.

-There are on-ramps in the form of exchanges (e.g. Coinfloor, Shapeshift) but these are only utility mechanisms to onboard from existing fiat world
+There are on- and off-ramps in the form of [exchanges][126], but these are purely utility mechanisms.

-otherwise proof of work are created inside the system as reward for [capital and operational expenditure][15] to [mine][16] them

-this value is locked inside the system behind the hashing wall

-From that aspect, the major [proof of work][13] [cryptocurrencies][14] can also be considered a digital approximation of money.
-This is due to the ever-increasing  required to .

-Bearer asset
-equivalent to hand in hand transaction
+They facilitate onboarding from the existing fiat world, but are not critical the same way an on-ramp gateway is.
+Unlike Libra/stablecoins/etc, PoW money is not created at the gateway.
+It exists in and of itself, created as reward for [capital and operational expenditure][127] to mine it.
+This value is "locked" inside the system, behind the ["hashing wall"][128].

+The best approximation is that of physical precious metals mining.
+All the gold that was easy to mine has been found and [exists above ground][131].
+It now becomes [increasingly expensive][129] to dig out more.
+Unless a gold meteorite [lands on Earth][130], that spent capital remains "locked" inside each ounce, making it irreplaceable and valuable.

+From that aspect, the major PoW cryptocurrencies are the best digital equivalent of money, as I described it in [part 1][1].
+Their increasing hashrate and fixed supply / scarcity make them true assets, without an underlying claim or trusted third party.

+They are the purest digital equivalent of in-person transactions, but on a global scale.

 ## Some racing thoughts

 ![Run, Forrest!
 Run!](../images/payments/san-fermin-pamplona-navarra-LJrszMj1RJc-unsplash.jpg)
 > Photo by San Fermin Pamplona - Navarra on Unsplash

-In these articles ([part 1][1], [[part 2][2]) we saw how the transfer of value has evolved over millenia from a simple hand-in-hand transaction in the olden days to national payment networks, mobile money and complex global banking systems and value routes
+In these 3 articles ([part 1][1], [[part 2][2]) we saw how the transfer of value has evolved over millenia.
+From a simple hand-in-hand transaction in the olden days, to national payment networks, mobile money, complex global banking systems and "value routes".

-As we were describing these systems there were a couple of emerging common patterns which emerged
+As we were going through these systems, you may have noticed a couple of common patterns emerging.

+**Trust**
-The existing payment systems' fundamental shortcoming is that of trust Just as in person-to-person transactions, in the insitutional payment space trust can only be effectively established on a bilateral basis sometimes with a "neutral" trusted third party for additional guarantees
+The existing payment systems' fundamental shortcoming is that of trust.
-This trusted third party is usually [de jure][51], an institution enshrined in law or international agreements
+In the digital payment space, trust can only be effectively established on a bilateral basis.
+This is how nostro/vostro accounts came about.
+If that is not enough, then a "neutral", trusted third party is needed for additional guarantees and oversight.
+This trusted third party is usually [de jure][51], enshrined in law or international agreements.
+However, this is not very different from person-to-person transactions.
+A problem of the small scale has been replicated on a larger one.

+**Layering**
-is that additional networks and payment rails are layered on top of existing systems debit/credit cards cannot operate without an underlying bank account and payment network SWIFT cross-border payments cannot operate without the underlying complex web of nostro-vostro accounts The old systems' inefficiencies are merely papered over with a layer of technology and usually another trusted third party, this time an unofficial and [de facto][52] one
+The second pattern is that of additional layers.
+Newer networks and payment rails are layered on top of existing constructs.
+Debit/credit cards cannot operate without an underlying bank account and payment network.
+SWIFT cross-border payments cannot operate without the underlying complex web of nostro-vostro accounts.

-Adding layers of efficiency on top of an inefficient core Once core becomes more efficient race to the top in terms of innovation and race to the bottom in terms of price for consumer and margins for company
-This is reflected in [Visa's rise to the top][80] and its valuation the global footprint and apparent uniformity of underlying plumbing network effect
+The old systems' inefficiencies are merely papered over with a layer of technology and cash buffers as collateral.
+These facilities are provided by yet another third party, which becomes trusted.
+This third party is [de facto][52], imposed by market forces.

-These patterns have been addressed both at once with the introduction of blockchain Blockchain is effectively an automated [distributed trust machine][53]
+These issues have been addressed both at once with the introduction of blockchain.
-and allows multiple unrelated parties to transact
+Blockchain is effectively an automated, [distributed trust machine][53], allowing multiple unrelated parties to transact.

-This is self-evident in the simplicity of proof-of-work payments compared to the layers and layers of complexity of the current systems
+This is self-evident in the simplicity of PoW payments, compared to the layers and layers of complexity of the current systems.

-Every possible monetary policy has been modelled and exists now in the wild from fixed supply, to fixed inflation, to deflation to asset-backed and everything in between This [Cambrian explosion][55] is a stark contrast to the current fiat monetary system's [stagnation][56]
+Every possible monetary policy has been modelled and exists now in the crypto-currency space: from fixed supply, to fixed inflation, to deflation to asset-backed and everything in between.
+This [Cambrian explosion][55] is a stark contrast to the current fiat monetary system's [stagnation][56] in the face of uncertainty.

-So in my eyes a "regime change" in the global payments and monetary system was very likely, replacing fiat with a crypto-based system (central and/or decentralized)
+Until recently, in my eyes, a "regime change" in the global payments and monetary system was very likely.
+This would probably involve replacing fiat with a crypto-based system (almost certainly government controlled, almost unlikely decentralized).
+The current Covid-19 outbreak, along with
+* the massive [stimulus packages][74],
-The current Covid-19 outbreak, the massive [helicopter money][74] and proposed [pre-paid debit card][77] packages which have started and the upcoming [debt][75] and [retirement][76] crises are making this inevitable
+* proposed [helicopter money][77] arrangements which have started, and
+* the upcoming [debt][75] and [retirement][76] crises

+are making this inevitable.

-The only remaining question in my head then is "what would be the role of today's banks and payment processors in this new landscape"?
+The only remaining question in my head then is *what would be the role of today's banks and payment processors in this new landscape?*
-Would they continue being the pillars of the system?
+Would they continue being the pillars of the system, being used to distribute the newly minted cash?
 Or would they shrink beyond recognition?
-Even without the current debt crisis <sup>[15](#footnote_15)</sup> the current trend was for banking to be democratized, to be dispersed across the economy with thousands of companies becoming banks in all but name
+Even without the current debt crisis <sup>[15](#footnote_15)</sup> the current trend was for banking to be "democratized".
+Banking services have been dispersing across the economy with [100s of companies][132] becoming banks in all but name.

-In a crypto world, what would even be the role of banks?
+In a fully crypto world, what would even be the role of banks?
 Would they be only providing KYC and simply be custodians of wallet holder personal information?
-Would they be one of the [m-of-n custodians][57] in a [multisig][58] government crypto-currency wallet?
+Could they become one of the [m-of-n custodians][57] in a [multisig][58] government crypto-currency wallet?
 Would they be the trusted [node operators][59] and [notaries][60] in a Corda-like network?
 Would they only offer [custodian services][61], essentially only hold some private keys in their vaults?
 How can they justify their importance as lenders when current [DeFi][82] systems are operating through great volatility and with a tiny fraction of operating costs?

-What about payment processors
+Same questions and more apply to payment processors.

 Whatever the end state of the world seems almost certain that the current [shrinking trajectory][81] of retail banks will only accelerate